How does your PTO spend money?

 All-School Allocation: This funding directly impacts all Burns Park students and is implemented during school hours.

-Examples: generous classroom subsidies (your PTO provides roughly $44 per student in classroom needs), fun field days and enriching assemblies.
+Examples: generous classroom subsidies (your PTO provides $44 per student in classroom needs), reading room books, school t-shirts, school garden, walk and talk and fun field days.

 All-School Allocations account for 41% of your budgeted PTO spending.